To get a hang on the basics of sharing a dataset,

 Consider, for example, that your room mate might have googled about DataLad

-he might have found very useful additional information, such
+a bit.
+In the depths of the web, he might have found useful additional information, such

 Because he found this very helpful in understanding dataset